Since its inception in 1997, the Muslim Council of Britain has consistently condemned terrorism and looked for meaningful ways to challenge terrorism.

 On 12 November 2015, the Muslim Council of Britain kicked off a consultation to explore grassroots-led responses to terrorism and extremism.

 A national conference was held in central London with Muslim leaders from around the country.
-Further forums are being held in different cities.
+Since then more forums have been held around the country and more will be organised this year.
 The outcome will be an action plan for Muslim communities and a series of recommendations for government and wider civil society.
+Here is an interim update from October 2016

 Evidence to Home Affairs Select Committee